ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ## RO-Crate Metadata

-RO-Crate aim to capture and describe the [Research Object](http://www.researchobject.org/overview/) using structured _metadata_.
+RO-Crate aims to capture and describe the [Research Object](http://www.researchobject.org/overview/) using structured _metadata_.

 The _RO-Crate Metadata File Descriptor_ contains the metadata that describes the RO-Crate and its content, in particular: